Webeltek/phone_store/README.md

  - angular application is configured on port 4300 and is accessible on http://localhost:4300

 * The application has the following public views: Home, Catalog, Phone  Details , About, Login, Register.
-* The private views available for registered users are: Profile, Add Phone, Phone details with Edit and Delete buttons or Order button if user is not the owner of the phone.
+* The private views available for registered users are: Profile, Add Phone , Edit Phone , Phone details  with Edit and Delete buttons or Order button if user is not the owner of the phone.

 1. Home: